ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

   CPU.
 This needs to be enabled only for revisions r0p0 and r1p0 of the CPU.
   It is fixed in r1p1.

+- ``ERRATA_X3_2701951``: This applies erratum 2701951 workaround to Cortex-X3
+  CPU and affects system configurations that do not use an ARM interconnect IP.
+This needs to be applied to revisions r0p0, r1p0 and r1p1.
+It is fixed in r1p2.

 - ``ERRATA_X3_2742421``: This applies errata 2742421 workaround to
   Cortex-X3 CPU.
 This needs to be enabled only for revisions r0p0, r1p0 and r1p1.
 It is fixed in r1p2.